Course Faculty: Ianessa A. Humbert, PhD, Phoebe Macrae, PhD, and Catriona M. Steele, PhD

 Catriona M. Steele, PhD, is a clinician scientist working in the area of swallowing and swallowing disorders.
-She has a background as a medical speech-language pathologist, and is Director of the Swallowing Rehabilitation Research Laboratory at the Toronto Rehabilitation Institute - University Health Network.
+She has a background as a medical speech-language pathologist and is Director of the Swallowing Rehabilitation Research Laboratory at the Toronto Rehabilitation Institute - University Health Network.
 Dr. Steele is a Professor in the Department of Speech-Language Pathology at the University of Toronto, a past board member of the Dysphagia Research Society, a board-certified specialist in Swallowing, an ASHA Fellow and past Coordinator of ASHA's Special Interest Group 13 (Swallowing and Swallowing Disorders).

-Financial — Catriona Steele is author of online CE courses sponsored by Northern Speech Services; receives royalty payments.
+Financial — Catriona Steele is an author of online CE courses sponsored by Northern Speech Services; receives royalty payments.

 Financial — Catriona Steele's research is supported in part by National Institutes of Deafness & Other Communication Disorders; receives grant funding.